 Storage units are especially useful for making some room in the house, or as temporary holding spots between moves or even as space to hold business inventory.
 Typically, one can do fine with renting a simple unit but there are times when renters should consider a climate controlled one.
 Here are five items that are better off in a climate control space:

 Electronics can get damaged with extreme heat and humidity.
 Humidity can damage the internal wiring and rust the internal parts.
 Extreme temperatures can cause cracking or rust in electronics.
 If you’re storing large appliances, you will want to make sure you clean and dry all items.
 If they have water hoses, make sure they are removed.
 You don’t want mold or mildew developing in these items.
 Furthermore, screens such as those on plasma televisions don’t do well with very high or low temperatures.
 So if you plan on storing an expensive piece of equipment for more than a couple of weeks, consider a unit whose temperature and humidity you can control.
-If you decide to get rid of some of your old electronics, check our guide on how to do so properly.

 Musical Instrument Storage